group bourdon test

 Time the test well

 It is unlikely that you will be able to finish all the rows on a page within the allotted time, so it is vital that you have rehearsed your timings.
 It is reported that very few people actually complete the whole test.
-Knowing that you take half of one second to scan each box in a row, for example, means that it will take you approximately 15 seconds to check all 25 boxes.
+For example, if you take half a second to scan each box in a row that means that it will take you approximately 15 seconds to check all 25 boxes.

 You only have 120 seconds to complete the page, so it would be much better to make sure to find the four dot patterns and get every answer right for seven or eight rows than attempting ten rows and making mistakes in six of them.